Advice and information about Covid-19 for all our students, their families and our staff

-Have a look at the latest government guidance for parents and carers about children and young people attending school during this pandemic.
+Have a look at the latest government guidance for parents and carers about children and young people attending school.
+Key messages from the government are that:

 Please contact any member of our academy staff if you have any questions.

 Cambridgeshire Council has the latest COVID-19 information on their website.

 We can support you if you're feeling sad, anxious, unwell or finding life hard during the current pandemic.
 Know that you're not alone.
 Please talk to any member of our academy staff or our safeguarding team.
 We can support you.

 Mental health support